v-community/v_by_example/docs_style_guide.md

 # Documentation Style Guide

-These are the guidelines for writing Electron documentation.
+These are the guidelines for writing documentation.

 ## Titles